 Last year, over 800 entries were submitted, and 96 entries chosen as finalists and winners.
 The awards ceremony was standing room only, and preceded by the convention keynote with John Curley, host of the Curley and Tom Radio Show in Seattle.

 “The awards provide a great opportunity for students to showcase their work in a nationally recognized competition,” said Awards Coordinator Steven Hames.
 “With multiple categories in audio, video and multimedia, there is something for every type of Radio Station out there — radio, television, online or a combination.”

 Advisers and industry professionals interested in judging contest entries may contact Hames at the phone number or email address above.

 Sponsorships are available for awards as well.
 For more information, email Mark Maben, CBI Development Director, at [email protected]

 Additional information on the National Electronic Media Student Convention may be found at the Minneapolis Convention website.

 College Broadcasters Inc. represents students involved in radio, television, webcasting and other related media ventures; ensures a commitment to education and the student pursuit of excellence through active involvement in electronic media; promotes cooperative efforts between the association and other national, regional, and state media organizations; facilitates the discussion of issues related to student-operated electronic media; and other community oriented programs.
-CBI currently represents more than 200 active radio and television stations.
+CBI currently represents more than 200 active radio and television Radio Station s.